Glossary: Functional and Active Substances

 In addition to its exfoliating action, Lactic Acid has antibacterial properties, which makes it particularly useful for acne-prone skin or skin subject to microbiome imbalances.
 The result is smoother, softer skin.

 Alpha-hydroxy acids (AHAs) are water-soluble organic exfoliating acids, and they occur naturally in many foods and milk sugars.
-Among the various types of hydroxy acids, we have:
+Among the various types of alpha-hydroxy acids, we find:

-Lactic Acid: obtained from milk fermentation, it is gentle and hydrating, ideal for sensitive skin and boosting skin hydration.
+Lactic acid: obtained from milk fermentation, it is gentle and hydrating, ideal for sensitive skin and increasing skin hydration.

-Tartaric Acid: derived from grapes, it helps exfoliate the skin while improving its evenness and radiance.
+Tartaric acid: derived from grapes, it helps exfoliate the skin while improving its evenness and glow.

-The factors that affect the safety and effectiveness of AHA products are concentration, pH, exposure time, and the amount of free acid present.
+The factors that affect the safety and effectiveness of AHAs include concentration, pH, exposure time, and the amount of free acid present.

 For this reason, they should be used with caution to avoid potential adverse reactions, such as swelling, burning, and itching.
-Our advice is to avoid overusing excessively high concentrations or extended exposure times.
+Our top recommendation is to avoid overusing overly high concentrations and prolonged exposure times.

 AHAs are typically found in products like toners, serums, peels, and even cleansers: so be careful not to use too many skincare products that contain them.
 They can end up being irritating and intolerable for your skin.